redtechtiger/vfe-g1000-xplane12-patcher/README.md

 # VFE G1000 XPlane 12 Patcher
-> ⚠️ Important!
-This **does not work** because it attempts to patch the wrong parameter.
-It is only uploaded for potential code reuse.
+> ✅ The latest release of this program successfully patches the driver for the newer extplane protocol.

 A simple program that replaces the main binary of the VFE G1000 driver with a patched one.